-As you probably know Yamaha makes lots of different types of instruments, they have been making guitars for over 70 years so they have had lots of time to perfect their craft.
-One of their most popular models is the Yamaha CGS, it is a great instrument if you are looking for a 3/4 size classical style for a child in the 8 to 13 year old age range.
+As you probably know Yamaha makes lots of different types of instruments, they have been making guitars for over 70 years, so they have had lots of time to perfect their craft.
+One of their most popular models is the Yamaha CGS 103II; it is a great instrument if you are looking for a 3/4 size classical style for a child in the 8 to 13-year-old age range.

 Classical guitars are generally the most common type of style for children to begin on because of their smaller size and the nylon strings that are standard on classical models are easier on kids fingers than the steel strings on an acoustic.
 When you are buying a first guitar for a child the two most important things to look for are getting right size for the child and that the instrument is able to stay in tune.
 If you can, head over to your local music store and try out different sizes and models to make sure you child feels comfortable playing with a guitar you might be interested in buying.
 The Yamaha CGS103II is a great beginner instrument for kids due to its size and the fact that it is able to stay in tune very well after the strings have been stretched (see below under ‘What to Look out for with this Guitar’).

-If you are wondering about the different types of classical models that Yamaha makes there are basically two types, the first being the more traditional style series which include the C Series, CGS Series, CG Series and the GC Series.
-The second type of classical models they make are the NCX Series and the NXT Series, these are the more modern styles with a cutaway body and they have built in pickups.
+If you are wondering about the different types of classical models that Yamaha makes there are two types, the first being the more traditional style series which include the C Series, CGS Series, CG Series, and the GC Series.
+The second type of classical models they make are the NCX Series and the NXT Series, these are the more modern styles with a cutaway body, and they have built-in pickups.
 The NCX and the NXT aren’t models that you would be looking at for a young child.

 Within the classical series (C, CGS, CG, GC) you will want to check out the guitars in the C Series and even better the CGS Series.
 The C Series is the least expensive and are made for beginners and young kids.
 The CGS Series is the next step up (I think the ‘S’ stands for student) these are probably the best choice for a child who is taking lessons.
-They are good quality and Yamaha price them so they are accessible for beginners to be able to develop an interest playing on a great quality instrument.
-The CG Series are more expensive higher quality instruments that have top level sound quality, performance and playability, a lot of the models are in the $500 to $700 range.
-The GC Series is Yamaha’s premium handcrafted line and they are extremely expensive and not something you would not be looking at for a child who is just starting out.
+They are good quality and Yamaha price them, so they are accessible for beginners to be able to develop an interest playing on a great quality instrument.
+The CG Series are more expensive higher quality instruments that have the top level sound quality, performance, and playability, a lot of the models are in the $500 to $700 range.
+The GC Series is Yamaha’s premium handcrafted line, and they are costly and not something you would not be looking at for a child who is just starting.

 The size and excellent intonation on the Yamaha CGS103AII make it easy and fun for kids to play.
 It doesn’t go out of tune constantly, so that adds to the playability in a big way.

 I would say the sound on the Yamaha CGS103AII is surprisingly good for the price that you are playing.
-The intonation is great right out of the box and the tuners are easy for kids to tune themselves.
+The intonation is excellent right out of the box, and the tuners are easy for kids to tune themselves.
 It also stays in tune for longer than other guitars in this price range.

-It is hard to find much to complain about with Yamaha’s workmanship, it is a company that pride itself on its quality and the CGS103AII is no exception.
-Great quality for the price, it is comparable to some makes and models in the $300 range.
+It is hard to find much to complain about with Yamaha’s products, it is a company that prides itself on its quality, and the CGS103AII is no exception.
+High quality for the price, it is comparable to some makes and models in the $300 range.

 What to look out for with this guitar